GrinSync/GrinSyncFrontend/README.md

 Once you have everything installed on your computer, you download this repository locally onto your computer.
 Once it is downloaded, open the project in VSCode, and select View -> Command Palette and select Flutter: Launch Emulator.
-Then select Run -> Run without debugging in VSCODE, and select the emulator from the list of emulators displayed.
+Then select Run -> Run without debugging in VSCode, and select the emulator from the list of emulators displayed.
 Once selected the app will run on the desired emulator (it takes a minute to run on the emulator the first time the emulator is ran).
 You can now interact with the application on the emulator!

 ## How to test our project